Leapfrog appeal

-England & Wales
+England and Wales

 A leapfrog appeal may be brought from the High Court to the Supreme Court (or previously the House of Lords), thereby skipping the Court of Appeal.

 The procedure is governed by Part II of the Administration of Justice Act 1969 as amended.
 In summary, if the High Court judge considers that the relevant conditions are met, and that the case is suitable for a leapfrog appeal, then they may grant a certificate to that effect (section 12(1) of the Act).
 If a certificate is granted, any of the parties to the proceedings may apply to the Supreme Court for leave to make a leapfrog appeal, which if granted enables the leapfrog appeal to take place (section 13).

 The High Court judge may not grant a certificate unless the "relevant conditions" in section 12(3), or the "alternative conditions" in section 12(3A) are met.
 The "relevant conditions in section 12(3) are that: